adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-If the call is not successful, cudaMalloc() will return a cudaError_t value that is other than the constant cudaSuccess.
-Most if not all of the CUDA api functions return cudaError_t.
+If the call is not successful, `cudaMalloc()` will return a `cudaError_t` value that is other than the constant `cudaSuccess`.
+Most if not all of the CUDA api functions return `cudaError_t`.
 Checking error codes will be covered in a bit.

 Device memory also needs to be freed when we're done with it.
-We do that with cudaFree();
+We do that with `cudaFree()`.

 ```cpp
 bool device_free(FloatBuffer& buffer)